 The validation of a Single View determines what to do with the current update.
 If the single view is determined as "non-valid", the delete function will be called.
 Otherwise, if the result of the validation is positive, it will be updated or inserted in the Single Views collection, through the upsert function.
 Delete function and upsert function will be explained in the next paragraph.

-For this reason, the validation procedure should not be too strict, since a Single View declared as "invalid" would not be upserted to the database.
+For this reason, the validation procedure should not be too strict, since a Single View declared as "invalid" would not be updated or inserted to the database.
 Rather, the validation is a check operation to determine if the current Single View should be handled with the upsert or delete functions.

-As default, in this template we set as validator a function that returns always true.
-So we accept all kind of single views, but, if you need it, you can replace that function with your own custom validator.
+By default, in this template we set as validator a function that returns always true.
+So we accept all kinds of single views, but, if you need it, you can replace that function with your own custom validator.

 The input fields of the validation function are the logger and the Single View, while the output is a boolean containing the result of the validation.